grannycart/by-sound-alone_source/notes-and-edits/index-notes_and_todos-subworld_book1.md

     * [ ] The biggest thing I'd like to see is some more reaction to Hershel when he first joins the Prospect.
 I kept wondering why no one was affected by a pigeon flapping around the ship.
 I think at minimum you could move the bit about him taking up residence in the galley to an earlier part.
 Though I'd also like a bit more, eg who loves him and develops a relationship vs who is just annoyed.
     * [ ] I did spend some time wondering why the grackle is trying to sink them, though obviously that gets resolved.
     * [ ] I also felt like there could be a little more reaction to the loss of Owen and departure of Chips...  what does Cassandra think about all that?
-    * [ ] The ice cream sandwiches could make an appearance 😅 maybe one of the times someone is bringing the crew their post-meal coffee
+    * [X] The ice cream sandwiches could make an appearance 😅 maybe one of the times someone is bringing the crew their post-meal coffee
+		* There's a line in chapter 3 where someone is eating an ice cream sandwich.
+She must have just forgotten.
-    * [ ] Add Becci to thanks list
+    * [X] Add Becci to thanks list
 * [X] Change possessive ship names so the 's is not italized (Chicago)
 * [X] hire hagfish
 * [X] For next edit pass (do when you apply Hagfish revisions)